 These factors have created significant competitive advantages for our apple industry, including sustained profitability for growers and other industry operators.

 Rockit™ is a miniature apple developed in Hawke’s Bay, packaged in a tube, and sold in high value markets overseas as a premium snack food.

-With the addition of independent growers and MyFarm syndicates, Rockit Global now has a New Zealand grower supply base of 496 canopy hectares.
+With the addition of independent growers and MyFarm syndicates, Rockit Global now has a New Zealand grower supply base of 652 canopy hectares, globally.

 Gross asset value

 Rockit Global Limited